 On-site interviews vary by company, but most include 3-5 sessions that focus on SQL, statistics, Python, business sense and culture fit.
 Amazon business intelligence interviews, for example, include 5 rounds:

-These questions tend to be broad based in terms of the parts of the business the questions may touch upon, and then dial in to ask you about specific concepts.
+These BI interview questions tend to be broad-based in terms of the parts of the business the questions may touch upon and then dial in to ask you about specific concepts.
 They might take the form of “What is X concept?” or “What is the difference between X and Y?”
 Study up on the most common terms and be ready to answer these questions confidently with short, succinct answers.

 OLAP, or online analytical processing, is a software tool that you can use to conduct multidimensional analysis on large amounts of data.
 Where in the past you might have had to pull one at a time, perform analysis, and then decide on the next dataset you wanted to pull and examine, OLAP allows you to quickly cycle through all the different combinations of datasets and inquiries that are of interest to you.